dzackgarza/Notes/Class_Notes/2019/Differential Topology/CourseNotes.md

 A vector field is $X$ *complete* iff every flow curve of $X$ exists for all time.

 **Theorem**
 Let $M$ be a compact manifold without boundary.
-Then every vector field on $M$ is complete.
+Then every smooth vector field on $M$ is complete.